OXID-eSales/oxideshop-user-documentation/releases/releases-73/oxid-eshop-730.rst

 Changes
 -------

-.. todo: #DK,/#HR: are we going to mention the items in the changelog under changed (https://github.com/OXID-eSales/oxideshop-user-documentation/blob/b-7.3.x-en/releases/releases-73/oxid-eshop-730.rst)?
-    * Raised the minimum required version of Symfony components to 6.4
-    * Default value of `blSkipDebitOldBankInfo` set to true
-    * Add to basket does not force a refresh of order confirmation step #0007254
-    * Optimized module installation/uninstallation process

 * Leverage full compatibility with PHP 8.2 to 8.4.

-  .. todo: Support for PHP 8.4 and PHPUnit 11
-  .. todo: #DK: check: PHP v8.4 support:

   The software supports PHP versions up to and including PHP 8.4.
 However, note changes in floating-point rounding behavior in PHP 8.4, which may result in different calculation outcomes compared to PHP 8.3.